antonionunnally/SQL/README.md

 # Antonio Nunnally's SQL Portfolio
 👋 Hello, and welcome to my SQL Portfolio!
 This repository contains examples of SQL code I've written for solo projects.
-Listed below is a table of contents and a few highlighted projects, feel free to take a look around.
-If you have any feedback or questions reach out by:
+Listed below is a table of contents and a few highlighted projects.
+Feel free to take a look around and If you have any feedback or questions reach out by:
 -  [LinkedIn](https://www.linkedin.com/in/antonionunnally)
 -  📫 [Email](nunnally_a@yahoo.com)